Black Colossus

-Set during the pseudo-historical Hyborian Age, Conan leads the army of Khoraja against an evil sorcerer named Natohk, "The Veiled One".
+Set during the fictional Hyborian Age, Conan leads the army of Khoraja against an evil sorcerer named Natohk, "The Veiled One".

 This story formed part of the basis for the later Conan novel, The Hour of the Dragon.

 Plot overview

-An ancient wizard named Thugra Khotan is awoken from his 3,000 year slumber by Shevatas, a Zamoran thief (he doesn't survive the experience).
+An ancient wizard named Thugra Khotan is awoken from his 3,000-year slumber by Shevatas, a Zamoran thief (he doesn't survive the experience).
 Soon, Thugra remembers his dream of world domination.
 He assumes the alias of Natohk (The "Veiled One"), assembles an army of desert nomads, and begins his strategy of conquering the Hyborian nations.
-But the tiny kingdom of Khoraja - with a mixed Hyborian-Shemite population, culture, and religion - stands in his way.
+But the tiny kingdom of Khoraja – with a mixed Hyborian-Shemite population, culture, and religion – stands in his way.
 Khoraja is ruled by the beautiful Yasmela, sister of the king, who is now a prisoner in neighboring Ophir.
 Fearing Natohk's invasion, Yasmela seeks advice from the god of her ancestors, Mitra.
 Yasmela is told to travel into the streets and offer her kingdom's defenses to the first man she meets.

 The first man she encounters is Conan the Cimmerian.
 Conan already has a position in Yasmela's army.
-Now, he's given full command over Khoraja's royal military, much to the confusion of his more cultured comrades.
+Now, he is given full command over Khoraja's royal military, much to the confusion of his more cultured comrades.
 The arrogant officers now under Conan's command ridicule their new commander.
 However, they soon fall victim to Natohk's magic.
-Meanwhile, Natohk has made it clear conquering the world isn't the only goal on his agenda; he also desires Queen Yasmela for himself.
+Meanwhile, Natohk has made it clear conquering the world is not the only goal on his agenda; he also desires Queen Yasmela for himself.

 Conan and his soldiers defeat Natohk's army, and the wizard devises a final attempt to capture Yasmela.
 Conan confronts him near the ruins of a Stygian temple.